 Locations of marine finfish aquaculture facilities

 Marine finfish aquaculture facilities are mainly located around northern and western Vancouver Island.
 There are clusters of sites in several areas, such as Clayoquot Sound, the Port Hardy area, the Broughton Archipelago, and the Discovery Islands.
-All marine finfish aquaculture facilities with a valid licence as of December 31, 2018 are shown in the map.
+All marine finfish aquaculture facilities with a valid licence as of December 31, 2019 are shown in the map on the following page.

 Marine finfish species cultivated in BC

 Most marine finfish aquaculture licences are issued for salmon, with Atlantic salmon (Salmo salar) and Chinook salmon (Oncorhynchus tshawytscha) being the most commonly farmed fish in BC.
 Some other species, such as sablefish (Anoplopoma fimbria), are also cultivated on a smaller scale.
 Atlantic salmon is the preferred species for cold water marine finfish cultivation around the world because these fish feed well on pellets, are efficient at converting food to body mass, grow quickly, and are well adapted to the confines of a net pen.